Hoover, Alabama Therapists

 Mental Health Concerns in Alabama

-Of Alabama’s nearly 4.8 million residents, approximately 4.1 percent of adults live with serious mental illness such as bipolar disorder, schizophrenia and severe depression.
-Of those adults living with a diagnosed mental disorder, only 43.5 percent receive any form of treatment.
+Of Alabama’s nearly 4.8 million residents, approximately 4.1% of adults live with serious mental illnesses such as bipolar disorder, schizophrenia, and severe depression.
+Of those adults living with a diagnosed mental disorder, only 43.5% receive any form of treatment.
 In terms of accessibility of mental health services, Alabama ranks number 46 out of all 50 states and Washington D.C., with number 50 being the worst.

 Opioid use is relatively low in Alabama compared to other states.
 However, the opioid overdose death rate of 7.5 per 100,000 individuals is still higher than the national rate of 6.2 for men and 4.3 for women.
 Outside of opioid abuse, substance abuse ranks as the second biggest health concern for Alabamians.

 Suicide is another major concern for the state.
 Every state but one (Nevada) has seen a sharp increase in the number of suicides between 1999 and 2016.
-Alabama’s suicide rate grew by 21.9 percent in that 17-year span.
-In many counties throughout the state, suicide rates increased by more than 30 percent in individuals 10 years and older.
+Alabama’s suicide rate grew by 21.9% in those 17 years.
+In many counties throughout the state, suicide rates increased by more than 30% in individuals 10 years and older.

 Mental Illness Risk Factors in Hoover